Messages that Build a Christ Connection

 Of course, Thanksgiving is the time when we think about being thankful: for family, for health, for opportunities, for everything we have.
 More than football or shopping, Thanksgiving is that time when we pause and reflect.

 But maybe that’s difficult for you.
 Your family is scattered, or worse, fractured.
 Your health is far from even good.
 Opportunities seem to have vanished.
 And your daily life is filled with reminders that you have so little.

-During November, we will examine how we can be thankful to God in all situations.
-And in the process, we will find a greater peace in life.
+During November, we examined how we can be thankful to God in all situations.
+And in the process, we found a greater peace in life.